For 'Dumb and Dumber To' directors, bad jokes are worth the fight

-LOS ANGELES (Reuters) - After two decades, hit goofball comedy “Dumb and Dumber” is back as “Dumb and Dumber To,” and the sequel owes a big thanks to an unlikely ally: cable television.
+LOS ANGELES, Nov 13 (Reuters) - After two decades, hit goofball comedy “Dumb and Dumber” is back as “Dumb and Dumber To,” and the sequel owes a big thanks to an unlikely ally: cable television.

 The adventure comedy based around idiots Lloyd Christmas (Jim Carrey) and his best friend Harry Dunne (Jeff Daniels) may never have become an enduring hit without the boost from continuous play on cable networks TBS and TNT, said writer-director brothers Bobby and Peter Farrelly.